jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 ![](/images/color_consensus/ipfs_hash.png)

 This hash references back to your sound file.
-To share it with the world, it needs to be stored in a public way.
+When another user requests the file, it will be served directly from the IPFS node in your browser.
+As more nodes have access to the file over time, the file becomes more accessible and increasingly more robust.

+If nobody knows the content hash, the sound can’t be heard by anyone.
+To solve this, we need a way of storing it in a public way.

 # Ethereum

-Ethereum serves as the database which stores the hashes linking to audio samples.
-As it currently runs on a proof-of-work blockchain, storing data costs a small amount of gas.
-Reading from it, however, is free.
-The gas cost acts as a form of spam prevention, as a spammer would need to have infinite funds to spam the network long term.
+Ethereum serves as the database which stores our sounds.
+Because IPFS hashes are hard to read by humans, users get to pick a color which they feel matches the uploaded sound.

 __Once a hash is stored in the database, it cannot be deleted.
 It will remain in the blockchain for as long as Ethereum exists.__

-To connect to the Ethereum blockchain, please install the [Metamask](https://metamask.io/) extension. __Be sure to select the Rinkeby test network, as we're not using money with real value in this experiment.__
+To connect to the Ethereum blockchain, please install the [Metamask](https://metamask.io/) extension. __Be sure to select the Rinkeby test network, as we're not using real money in this experiment.__

 ![](/images/color_consensus/metamask.png)

+With this extension, we are able to interact with the Ethereum blockchain.
+Reading from it is free, but writing to it costs a small amount of gas.
+Because we are on a test network, the currency we are using can be obtained [for free](https://faucet.rinkeby.io/)

 # Usage